meestark/docker-organizr-v2/README.md

 Fork of the LSIO Organizr Docker container to include the Organizr v2 development branch.
+This image uses the plex-theme branch which contains a few changes to accomodate the [Plex Theme](https://github.com/Burry/organizr-v2-plex-theme) for Organizr v2 by Burry.

-# tronyx/docker-organizr-v2
+# tronyx/docker-organizr-v2:plex-theme

 Feel free to submit Pull Requests and report any Issues that you may have found.